loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 Don't start the Django app just yet, as we still need to add a database.

+> [!SIDENOTE]
-> Note: static files and user-uploaded media files need to be handled a bit differently than you might be used to, if you're coming from a bare-bones deployment strategy, like I was.
+> Static files and user-uploaded media files need to be handled a bit differently than you might be used to, if you're coming from a bare-bones deployment strategy, like I was.
 This is addressed in a [separate article](/articles/2025/coolify-django-static-media/).

 ## Step 4: Set up the database